Teknomancer/sysprocalc/README.md

    ```
    cargo build && cargo clippy && cargo test --all && cargo run
    ```
-   The `--all` is required to make sure tests in the library are also run and not just the executable's tests.
+   The `--all` is required to run tests for the library and not just the executable.

-   To build a release target, append `--release` to each of the above commands.
+   To build a release target, append `--release` to each of the above `cargo` commands.

 ### License